 While the teacher thought the song choice was odd, when she heard the next line sung by someone with an impossibly deep voice, she freaked out.

 The men will cheer, and the boys will shout.

 The ladies they will all turn out

-The teacher carries the boy away.
-That afternoon Benjamin, the school’s janitor, fills the tube with concrete so no one can communicate with what lies beneath.
-But even now, when you stand at the Middletown Middle playground on a hot August day and feel the warm breeze whispering ISIAH in your ear, you can hear the giant singing his favorite song.
+The teacher carried the girl away.
+That afternoon, Benjamin, the school’s janitor, filled the tube with concrete so no one could communicate with what lay beneath.
+But even now, when you stand at the Middletown Middle playground on a hot August day and feel the warm breeze whispering Isaiah in your ear, you can still hear the giant singing his favorite song.

 Get ready for the Jubilee, Hurrah!
 Hurrah!